 - Read the reviews, but remember that not all reviews are created equal.
 Try web portals such as Clutch or video reviews if available to get the most trustworthy content.

 - Learn more about the content they create.
 For example, The Software House regularly provides valuable technological and business content for both CTOs and developers, such as the microservices chat below:

 2. Technological prowess

-Nothing is as proven and reliable as conducting a tech interview with the potential partner’s team members.
+Nothing is as proven and reliable as conducting a tech interview with the software development company team members.

 The way the tech interview proceeds depends on two things: